MartinJakomin/lvr-Coq/README.md

 ## Project structure
  * `Coq/` contains the source code:
-   * `Coq/insertion_sort.v` contains the insertion sort and its proof. manipulation and simplification
+   * `Coq/insertion_sort.v` contains the insertion sort and its proof.
    * `Coq/selection_sort.v` contains the selection sort and its proof.
    * `Coq/sort_lectures.v` contains some useful lemmas used in our proofs (property of [Andrej Bauer](https://github.com/andrejbauer))